Convert Exajoule to Watt-second (EJ to Watt-second)

 Converting from EJ to Watt-second is a straightforward process.
 Follow these steps to ensure accurate conversions from exajoule to watt-second:

-• Multiply by the Conversion Factor: To convert exajoule to watt-second, multiply the selected EJ value by 1e+18.
-This factor is essential for accurately converting from a larger unit (EJ) to a much smaller unit (Watt-second).
+- Multiply by the Conversion Factor: To calculate exajoule to equivalent watt-second amount, multiply the selected EJ value by 1e+18.

 What is Energy?